pixelsnob/lapr/docs/project-timeline.md

 Clicking on an instrument will show a page (via a popup or other means) that shows the following:

-- Instrument Name
+- Instrument Name (short, maybe 50 chars or less)
 - "Medium" sized image
-- Description
+- "Long Description"
 - Maker
 - "Alt" name(s) (if supplied)
 - Tonal Range (if supplied)